jonnonz1/nz-statute-book/acts/public/2004/meat-board-act-2004.md

   (a) for governing, and for directing and supervising the management of, the affairs of the Board; and (b) for exercising the powers of the Board.

+**Meetings of Board**

 ### 5 Meetings of Board
 (1) Meetings of the board of directors must be held at times and places it appoints.
 (2) The chairperson of the board of directors or any 3 directors may at any time call a special meeting of the board of directors.
 (3) At all meetings of the board of directors, the quorum necessary for the transaction of business is a majority of directors currently in office.
 (4) Subject to subclauses (5) and (6), all questions arising at any meeting of the board of directors must be decided by a majority of the votes cast by the directors present at the meeting.
-(5) Any decision relating directly to management of the Board's reserves will not however be treated as valid unless, in addition to being supported by an overall majority of votes, a majority of the farmer-selected directors present (or participating under subclause (7) or subclause (8)) and voting on the resolution concerned also supports the decision.
+(5) Any decision relating directly to management of the Board’s reserves will not however be treated as valid unless, in addition to being supported by an overall majority of votes, a majority of the farmer-selected directors present (or participating under subclause (7) or subclause (8)) and voting on the resolution concerned also supports the decision.
-(6) No decision relating directly to management of the Board's reserves may be taken unless a minimum of 2 farmer-selected directors are present (or participating under subclause (7) or subclause (8)) and voting on the resolution concerned.
+(6) No decision relating directly to management of the Board’s reserves may be taken unless a minimum of 2 farmer-selected directors are present (or participating under subclause (7) or subclause (8)) and voting on the resolution concerned.
 (7) A resolution assented to by letter, telegram, telex, fax, or electronic message by all directors is as valid and effectual as if it had been passed at a meeting of the board of directors duly called and constituted.
 (8) Where—the resolution is as valid and effectual as if it had been passed at a meeting of the board of directors duly called and constituted.
   (a) there is held a telephone or video conference of at least a majority of existing directors of the Board; and